genesiscommunitysuccess/docs/docs/02_database/09_api-reference/03_event-handler-api.md

 :::note

-Java event handlers can be implemented using [RxJava3](/database/event-handler-api/event-handler-api/#rx3eventhandler) and [Sync](/database/event-handler-api/event-handler-api/#sync) Event Handlers only.
+Java event handlers can be implemented using [RxJava3](/database/api-reference/event-handler-api/#rx3eventhandler) and [Sync](/database/api-reference/event-handler-api/#sync) Event Handlers only.
 Async Event Handlers cannot be used, as there is no implementation for Kotlin coroutines in Java.

 :::

 We recommend using Kotlin to implement Event Handlers

-Configure in processes.xml file[​](/database/event-handler-api/event-handler-api/#configure-in-processesxml-filedirect-link-to-heading)
+Configure in processes.xml file
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 You need to add the `global.genesis.eventhandler` package in the package tag of the process; this tag defines which package the process should refer to.
 For example:

 ```xml
 <process name="POSITION_NEW_PROCESS">